 This is our purpose in creating Dorsum: to dive deep in understanding the human spine.
-To give you the power to delay this breaking point and keep you pain free to keep doing the things you love.
+To give you the power to delay this breaking point and keep you pain free to enjoy doing the things you love.
 The products we create will focus on the spine, committed to our mission to liberate humankind from back pain.

 Although the world has outpaced the spine’s natural evolution, we can use our collective knowledge to postpone this growing problem.

 Through our blog, we’ll share research and stories from those who use their back the most.
 In essence, we’ll let the spine speak for itself.